Nezteb/JasonFantl.github.io/_posts/2023-04-30-Simulated-Economy-(7).md

 Notice that halfway through almost all the merchants are with the left-side economies, all selling beds, so the price of beds is slowly dropping to match the price of the green economy.

 The full repository can be found [here](https://github.com/JasonFantl/Simulated-Economy-Tutorial/tree/master/7).
+A small change has been made from this tutorial to make the travelWays thread safe.
 To run the binary, you need to provide the cities you want to run, like `/SimulatedEconomy7 Riverwood Seaside`, and run another application with `/SimulatedEconomy7 Portsville Winterhold`.
 On the second application hit the `Alt` key, it will attempt to connect to `localhost:55555`, which is what one of the cities from your first application should be listening on.

 Here is a functioning example of another application that can interface with a cities server.
 We have a "Merchant School" that sends 10 new merchants into a city.